 If you’ve ever read this blog before you’ll know that I love Tindering when I’m travelling.
-Dating is mega fun and I really bloody love it.
+Dating is mega fun and I really bloody enjoy it.
 Most of the time.
 Sometimes though, dates are awful.
 The person you’re meeting might have catfished you with an old photo, or they might not have good chat.
 Or, one of you might piss yourself.
 Here’s the tale of my most embarrassing date ever.

 I’ve had some pretty significant issues with my bladder since I arrived in Mexico, which has resulted in a grand total of seven visits to the doctor in just over two months.
 My problem also had me confined to my house for fear of losing control of my damaged bladder in public.
 During my first week in Mexico City, I could hardly go outside, and when you’ve just arrived in a new city that’s hardly ideal.
 So, I did what any sensible grown-up would do and thought fuck it.
 I decided to gamble on my body not letting me down and headed out on a date.

 I decided to take the risk with Rob, a giant tattooed Romanian man (mmm tall hipsters).
 We decided on a Saturday lunch date and agreed to meet at a fish taco joint.
 In an effort to stave off my constant need to pee I went on a liquid ban the morning of the date.
 And, by the time we met and I clocked eyes on him I was thirsty in more ways than one.
 After the initial obligatory awkwardness, we settled into a relaxed and familiar conversation, chatting about our European upbringings and our mutual love of Latin America.
 I relaxed so much, in fact, that I ordered a beer.